insidin/dc-recipes/README.md

 Update your host network routing to easily connect to machine IP's:
 >sudo route -n add 172.17.0.0/16  \`docker-machine ip default\`

-(if this routing existed already, remove it first using
+If this routing existed already, remove it first using
 >sudo route -n delete 172.17.0.0/16 ...

-## Support

-Starts:
-- a DNS server
-- a data container

-Install support.yml:
-> docker-compose -f support.yml up -d

-## Network part 2

 Configure your host system to use the DNS server:

 First get the IP of the DNS server
 > docker-machine ssh default
->

 > ifconfig docker0

 Add this to the dns server list of your host.